ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/document-extensions/revisions/troubleshooting.markdown

 * **What to be aware of:**
   When adding a database ID to the **Unused Database IDs** list via studio:
    * **Do not** add IDs of databases that are currently in use.
-     If, for example, your database imports data from another database using an import task, you should make sure that the ID of the other database is **not** removed.
      The ID of a RavenDB database can be found in the Studio > **Stats** view.

          ![Studio Stats: Database ID](images\revisions_stats-database-ID.png "Studio Stats: Database ID")